guycole/snmp4sbc/README.md

 ## The Plan (Raspberry Pi)
 1. Simple Start (Notification/Trap)
-    1. Goal: use the snmptrap(1) utility to generate notifications from a rPi to another host running tcpdump(8), which demonstrates routing between machines on UDP 162.
+    1. Goal: use the snmptrap(1) utility to generate notifications from a rPi to a manager host running tcpdump(8), which demonstrates routing between machines on UDP 162.
     1. On the agent (rPi) install the SNMP utilities by running ***apt-get install snmp***, which (in November, 2024) installs the Net-SNMP v5.9.3 utilities.
     1. On the manager, invoke tcpdump(8) (might need to be root) as ***tcpdump -v port 162***
     1. On the agent (rPi), tweak [trap-demo.sh](https://github.com/guycole/snmp4sbc/blob/main/bin/trap-demo.sh) to have the correct IP address of your manager and then invoke it.